 Fire safety is overseen by UC Davis' Fire Marshal, and emergency response is provided by the UC Davis Fire Department with additional support provided by the City of Davis Fire Department.
 The UC Davis Fire Department conducts regular inspections of park facilities to ensure that emergency access to all apartments is maintained and that fire and smoke alarm systems operate properly.
 Smoke/fire detectors are installed either in bedrooms or in hallways between bedrooms.
 When triggered by particles such as smoke/carbon dioxide, an alarm rings within the apartment; when triggered by heat, an alarm rings simultaneously within the apartment and at the UC Davis Fire Department along with the apartment location.
 Manually triggered alarm boxes are located on posts with blue marker lights throughout each complex, and fire extinguishers are located near the stairways of all apartment buildings for added safety.

 To ensure the safety and peace of the community, the university has established basic standards by which all residents are expected to abide.
 Some key points are listed below, and a full disclosure will be provided upon move-in in addition to items specifically outlined in the lease agreement.

 - Firearms and weapons of all manner are prohibited on university property.
 Residents with a justifiable need may contact the UC Davis Police to arrange storage at the police department.

 - The unlawful possession, use or involvement with any drug or controlled substance is against university policy.

-- Uncaged pets are not permitted within The Parks, and only some small animals may be permitted if they are healthy and are permanently contained in a small cage or aquarium within the apartment.
+- Uncaged pets are not permitted within Solano Park, and only some small animals may be permitted if they are healthy and are permanently contained in a small cage or aquarium within the apartment.
 Please contact the complex coordinator to find out whether your pet is permitted before signing a lease.

 - Balcony gates, front doors and stairs must be unobstructed at all time to allow access and egress in cases of emergency.